 Check the list of devices.
-If the list is incomplete, make sure that all the drives are connected properly to the system.
+If the list is incomplete, make sure that all the drives are properly connected to the system.
 See your hardware manuals for details.

-6 When standalone BACKUP finishes booting, the procedure displays an identification message followed by the dollar-sign prompt (\$):
+6 When standalone BACKUP finishes booting, it displays an identification message followed by the dollar-sign prompt (\$):

-%BACKUP-I-IDENT, Stand-alone BACKUP V5.0; the date is 31-DEC-1988 13:00 \$
+%BACKUP-I-IDENT, Stand-alone BACKUP V5.0; the date is 31-DEC-1988 15:00 \$

-7 To create a system disk, go to Section 5.5.
+7 To create a system disk, go to Section 4.5.

 The VMS files are stored on the distribution tape cartridge as three save sets: required, library, and optional.
-This section describes the steps for transferring the required, library, and optional save sets from the distribution media to your system disk.
+This section describes the steps for transferring these save sets from the distribution tape cartridge to your system disk.